Aaqil-25/ros_ws/README.md

 	roslaunch rosbag_reader rosbag_reader.launch

 	This launch file will:

-o	Start the rosbag_play node to play the specified rosbag file.
+	Start the rosbag_play node to play the specified rosbag file.

-o	Start the tcp_server node to listen for incoming data.
+	Start the tcp_server node to listen for incoming data.

-o	Start the rosbag_reader node to read data from the rosbag and send it to the TCP server.
+	Start the rosbag_reader node to read data from the rosbag and send it to the TCP server.

-3. Verify the output:
+2. Verify the output:

 The TCP server output will be printed in the terminal, showing the received data from the rosbag_reader node.

 Manually run the separate nodes,

 1. Start the TCP server:

 	rosrun rosbag_reader tcp_server

 3. Play the ROSbag:

 	Rename the rosbag file for your convenience.

 	rosbag play /home/user/ros_ws/src/rosbag_reader.bag

 5. Start the ROS node:

 	rosrun rosbag_reader rosbag_reader

 ## ROS Bag